snh1999/catest/README.md

 -   Drag-drop (sequence change) for Saved Response (Fixing the animation issue caused by dnd-kit)
 -   Introduction of a new Light theme, replacing the default MUI theme.
 -   Planned feature: Documentation generation using provided templates (Template validation yet to be implemented).
--   Documentation Generator with template (template format and parser) and Documentation parser from template
+-   Documentation parser from template

 ## Installation